by Daniel Johnson

 And so, Bonnie.

-I was in the room at Franklin Vet Clinic when Dr. Parker squeezed the radioactive, deathbringing euthanasia into the rubber tube feeding into Bonnie's bloodstream.
+I was in the room at Franklin Vet Clinic when Dr. Parker squeezed the euthanasia into the rubber tube feeding Bonnie's bloodstream.
 My hand was on her rib-cage.
 She breathed deeply, arrhythmically on a threadbare blue towel that was monstrously frayed at the edges.
-Swipes of colorless morning light from a window over the examination table.
+Everything was uncomfortably exposed in swipes of colorless morning light from a window over the examination table.
 I felt her tiny pulse halt as the final sleep coursed through her body after the doctor and her aide asked one too many goddamn times if I was sure, if I had considered the alternatives carefully enough to be certain this was the right choice.
 They made it sound like the alternatives were infinite.